rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 #### Niche

-Invalid bit-patters that will be used by layout optimizations.
+Invalid bit-patterns that will be used by layout optimizations.

 For example, `&mut T` has at least one niche, the "all zeros" bit-pattern.
 This niche is used by layout optimizations like "`enum` discriminant elision" to guarantee that `Option<&mut T>` has the same size as `&mut T`.

+While all niches are invalid bit-patterns, not all invalid bit-patterns are niches.
+For example, the "all bits uninitialized" is an invalid bit-pattern for `&mut T`, but this bit-pattern is not used by layout optimizations, and is not a niche.

 ### TODO